 It is worth noting that the [dspace-source]/build.properties file (or custom properties file) is ONLY used in the act of building/installing/upgrading DSpace.
-During that build/install/upgrade process, any settings in your "build.properties" file (or custom properties file) are automatically copied over to the "dspace.cfg" file.
-Once DSpace is installed, it only uses the settings in your [dspace]/config/dspace.cfg file.
-Do not remove or comment out settings in build.properties
+During that build/install/upgrade process, any setting currently available in the build.properties will be inherited (copied) to the dspace.cfg file.
+However, if you need to add new settings to your build.properties file, you will need to modify your dspace.cfg file in order for it to be inherited (see the note below titled "You may add new settings to your build.properties or custom \.properties").